-EinsStat was first run on industrial ASIC chips of various sizes with zero random variability and no global sources of variation.
-The arrival time, required arrival time and slack were compared between EinsTimer and EinsStat at every node of the circuit, for every clock phase, both rising and falling, and for both early mode and late mode.
+EinsStat was first run on industrial application-specific integrated circuit (ASIC) chips of various sizes with zero random variability and no global sources of variation.
+The arrival time, required arrival time, and slack were compared between EinsTimer and EinsStat at every node of the circuit, for every clock phase, both rising and falling, and for both early mode and late mode.
 This was a good test to detect certain kinds of software bugs in the EinsStat implementation, since the two sets of results must be identical in the absence of any variability.